Making sense of UK targets for increased energy efficiency in homesLeave a Comment

 ProPERLA Masonry Crème is a super hydrophobic coating specially designed for brick built buildings.
 It is a clear, one-coat product which penetrates into the brickwork to provide an invisible insulation barrier and which does not change the external appearance of the building.
 ProPERLA Façade Coating is more appropriate for those buildings which require a coloured coating system.
 These products are of particular benefit to solid wall properties where other insulation measures are not possible, but they also provide additional benefits to more modern buildings which have cavity walls.
 As well as keeping the external walls dry, the coated walls will help to keep any installed cavity wall insulation dry and prevent possible future problems associated with rain getting through to the insulation and the insulation itself subsequently acting as a bridge taking moisture through to internal walls.

 Additional benefits associated with ProPERLA exterior coating products include their long term performance – manufacturer’s guarantees are available for between 10-20 years depending on the coating used, although all products have a life-time expectancy of 25 years.
 Once coated, homeowners face less costs and disruption associated with upkeep and maintenance.
+For example of roof coatings prevent moss on roofs, which can cause significant issues to the roof tiles.

 Our website fully explains how these products work and the technology that underpins them.
 It also details the independent testing that has been done to verify the benefits relating to thermal insulation, water repellency and 25 year performance.